Everything you need to know about cashflow

 Before you start

-We recommend that you make your cashflow forecast as comprehensive as possible, so remember to include all of your sales, costs and cash transactions.
-However, your forecast doesn’t have to be difficult to compile or penny-accurate, so consider using round numbers.
+We recommend that you make your forecasts as comprehensive as possible, so remember to include all of your sales, costs and cash transactions.
+However, your forecast can’t possibly be penny-accurate, so it’s okay to use round numbers.

 It’s up to you how far in advance you forecast but bear in mind that the further you try to look ahead, the less likely it is that your cashflow forecast will be realistic.
 A good rule of thumb is to forecast one year ahead.